Igniting Communities

 Connection to Country

-Through engaging the broad community to gather and learn about cultural burning from Tasmanian Aboriginal people, NRM South is facilitating not only connectivity within communities, but also benefiting Aboriginal communities to express and practice culture through land management practice and discussion, providing the Aboriginal community a platform to inform the wider community on cultural ideologies on drought, drought management and what it means to be drought resilient.
+Through engaging the broad community to gather and learn about cultural burning from Tasmanian Aboriginal people, NRM South is facilitating not only connectivity within communities, but also supporting the Tasmanian Aboriginal community to express and practice culture through land management practice and discussion, and providing the Tasmanian Aboriginal community a platform to inform the wider community on cultural ideologies on drought, drought management and what it means to be drought resilient.